Invest in yourself with Financial Education.

 https://universityofmichigancreditunion-swg.my.webex.com/meet/education

-• Key points: 1) What are the four factors of financial health?
-2) Ten common money mistakes we need to avoid.
+• Key topics: 1) What are the four factors of financial health?
+2) Common money mistakes to avoid.
 3) How to create financial goals using the S.M.A.R.T. technique.

 Ten Steps to Better Budgeting

-• Key points: 1) The importance of a home budget.
-2) Budgeting examples, tools and templates.
+• Key topics: 1) The importance of a home budget.
+2) Budgeting examples, tools, and templates.
 3) Tips on how to increase income and reduce expenses.

 • Having a clear plan for both short- and long-term savings is an essential part of building your finances.
 This workshop will provide the fundamentals of how to get started with a savings strategy, tips to build and sustain your accounts, and the basics of personal investing and saving for retirement.

-• Key points: 1) Three core strategies of personal savings accounts.
-2) Understanding investing options (401Ks, IRAs, bonds, mutual funds).
+• Key topics: 1) Three core strategies of personal savings accounts.
+2) Understanding investment options (401Ks, IRAs, bonds, mutual funds).
 3) The basics of Social Security.

 Dealing with Debt

-• Excessive high-interest credit card debt can derail even the best laid financial plans, so it's important to understand your options and commit to a strategy that positions you on the path to becoming debt free.
-This workshop will cover the options available, provide valuable tools and help you understand how to compare the pros and cons of each approach.
+• Excessive, high-interest credit card debt can derail even the best laid financial plans, so it's important to understand your options and commit to a strategy that positions you on a path to becoming debt free.
+This workshop will cover the options available, provide valuable tools, and help you understand how to compare the pros and cons of each approach.

-• Key points: 1) Debt Snowball, Debt Management, Debt Settlement, Debt Consolidation.
-2) On-your-own approaches vs. receiving assistance
+• Key topics: 1) Debt Snowball, Debt Avalanche, Debt Management, Debt Settlement, Debt Consolidation.
+2) On-your-own approaches vs. receiving assistance.

 Nine Ways to Beat Inflation!